GlobalFishingWatch/globalfishingwatch.github.io/neural-net.md

 The methods of this classifier are described in detail in our paper, [Tracking the global footprint of fisheries]({{ site.url }}{{site.baseurl}}/global-footprint-of-fisheries.html)).
 We have also open sourced the code, which you can access at [this github repo](https://github.com/GlobalFishingWatch/vessel-classification).

+Results of the neural net classifier for 2012 to 2016 can be [downloaded here](https://globalfishingwatch.force.com/gfw/s/).

 Page last updated: Feb 22, 2018